Israeli forces manhandle EU diplomats, seize West Bank aid

 Diplomats from France, Britain, Spain, Ireland, Australia and the European Union’s political office, turned up on Friday with more supplies.
 As soon as they arrived, about a dozen Israeli army jeeps converged on them, and soldiers told them not to unload their truck.

 “It’s shocking and outrageous.
-We will report these actions to our governments,” said one EU diplomat, who declined to be named because he was not authorized to talk to the media.
+We will report these actions to our governments,” said one EU diplomat, who declined to be named because he did not have authorization to talk to the media.

+“(Our presence here) is a clear matter of international humanitarian law.
+By the Geneva Convention, an occupying power needs to see to the needs of people under occupation.
+These people aren’t being protected,” he said.

-In scuffles between soldiers and locals, several villagers were detained.
-An elderly Palestinian man fainted and was taken for medical treatment to a nearby ambulance.
+In scuffles between soldiers and locals, several villagers were detained and an elderly Palestinian man fainted and was taken for medical treatment to a nearby ambulance.

 The U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA) said in a statement that Makhul was the third Bedouin community to be demolished by the Israelis in the West Bank and adjacent Jerusalem municipality since August.